BlockClusterApp/docs/README.md

 * [Supply Chain Management](use-cases/supply-chain-management.md): Learn how to build track and trace related DApps.
 * [Healthcare](use-cases/healthcare.md): Learn how to build DApps involving HIPAA compliant data storage and sharing.
 This will also help you learn how to build interoperable  DApps.
+* [Governments](use-cases/governments.md): Learn how various departments of government can use blockchain to prevent fraud, streamline processes, digitalize records, maximise revenue and so on.